MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **PlatformToInstall –**	String indicating the final decision on whether x86 vs. X64 Office should be installed

-- **ProductsToRemove –**	The serialized string that instructs C2R Client on which Product/Culture combinations it should be uninstalling

 - **PRID –**	String value representing the requested Product Release ID in a consumer installation scenario (for example, "O365ProPlusRetail")

+- **PridsToMigrateFromCentennial-** String of Office products to migrate from Store installations to Click-To-Run

 - **ProductsToAdd –**	The serialized string that instructs C2R Client on which Product/Culture combinations it should be installing

+- **ProductsToMigrateFromO15C2R -** String of Office products and cultures to migrate from an Office 2013 Click-To-Run installation

+- **ProductsToRemove –**	The serialized string that instructs C2R Client on which Product/Culture combinations it should be uninstalling

 - **SharedComputerLicensing –**	Boolean indicating whether an IT Admin requested setup to enable the "SharedComputerLicensing" feature

 - **ShouldActivate–**	Boolean indicating whether an IT Admin requested an automatic licensing activation attempt in their configuration.xml

+- **ShouldUninstallCentennial -** Boolean flag indicating whether Office products from the Store should be uninstalled

 - **VersionToInstall–**	String value of the Office "16.0.xxxxx.yyyyy" version that is being installed